Policies and Fees

 OR (depending on what the league decides)

-8U (1st/2nd grade) games (7v7 on small field) - two 12-minute running time halves = 0 officials @ $70/game = $0 total per game since TXLOA does not officiate these games.
+8U (1st/2nd grade) games (7v7 on small field) - two 12-minute running time halves = 0 officials @ $75/game = $0 total per game since TXLOA usually does not officiate these games.

-E. REGULAR SEASON OR PLAYOFFS FOR YOUTH LACROSSE (SBMSA)
+E. REGULAR SEASON OR PLAYOFFS FOR OTHER YOUTH LACROSSE (e.g., in house leagues, such as those for Spring Branch or HYLAX)

 Rates for officials who officiate regulation-length games